Resource guide / OpenStreetMap generator

 Best forGIS hobbyists and technical users.Players, educators, and creators who want the generated world.

-How to Generate a Minecraft World from OSM Data with CartoVoxel
+How to Generate a Minecraft Map from OpenStreetMap Data

 You do not need to export OSM files yourself.
 Start from the place you want to explore.